nguyenduongkhai/Bellabeat-Case-Study-with-Pandas/Report.md

 ![Calories and TotalStep](https://user-images.githubusercontent.com/58326661/159027233-50c27c0b-d99f-4903-867b-58eb66cf2a60.png)

-While , Total Step mainly focus from 0 to 20K per day.
+There are postive relationship between Calories and Total Step.With Calores from 1500 to 4000 Total Step mainly focus from 0 to 20K per day.